The Crown at Burston *****

 The market town of Diss in South Norfolk has just had it's culinary status raised considerably by the newly opened Number 11 restaurant.
 In what used to be the Two Brewers, the new owners have transformed one of the more unsavoury pubs in the town into a very pleasant, comfortable and charming new bistro.

 This is exactly the kind of place that Diss has been waiting for.
-You could happily pop in for a glass of wine on your way home or have a great meal with family and friends.
+You could easily pop in for a glass of wine on your way home or have a great meal with family and friends.
 There is nothing pretentious about it at all, the staff are very young and a bit under-experienced but they're obviously being well-trained and are professional but in a very affable and good-natured way.
 Its nice to see a young team being nurtured and well treated for a change.

 I ordered a mackerel pate for a starter which made me very happy and excited about what was to come.
 It was beautiful to look at and the detail and care that went into it was impressive.
 The pate itself was probably the best I've ever had and the toasted ciabatta was perfect.
 A surprisingly delicious garnish of micro greens and some beetroot chutney finished it off perfectly.